-Migraines no headache for much longerSeptember 17th, 2013 in Diseases, Conditions, Syndromes /
+Migraines no headache for much longerSeptember 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Australian migraine sufferers won't have to live in the dark much longer.

 Queensland-led genetics researchers have just launched a final, Phase Three clinical trial for a treatment that could drastically reduce symptoms in around20 per cent of sufferers.

 The trial is headed by Professor Lyn Griffiths, the new Executive Director of QUT's Institute for Health and Biomedical Innovation.